lyteword/chspurgeon-tod/volume-7/psalm-147.md

 ## Hints to the Village Preacher

 **Verse 1.** Praise.
-Its profit, pleasure, and propriety.— *J.F.*
+Its profit, pleasure, and propriety.— *J. F.*

 **Verse 1.** The Reasonable Service.

-1\.The methods of praise: by word, song, life; individually, socially.
+1\.
+The methods of praise: by word, song, life; individually, socially.

-2\.The offerers of praise: "ye."
+2\.
+The offerers of praise: "ye."

-3\.The objects of praise: "the Lord, our God."
+3\.
+The objects of praise: "the Lord, our God."

-4\.The reasons for praise: it is "good", "pleasant", "becoming."— *C.A.D.*
+4\.
+The reasons for praise: it is "good", "pleasant", "becoming."— *C. A. D.*

 **Verses 1-3.**

-1\.The Privilege of Praising God.
+1\.
+The Privilege of Praising God.

 a) It is good.